helloItsHEssam/Loading/README.md

 # Loading animation <img alt="Logo" src="icon.png" align="right" height="50">

-Show infinity loading with animation in SwiftUI.
+Show infinite loading with animation in SwiftUI.
 ## Inspiration 💡

 The main idea of this source code is based on [Loading](https://dribbble.com/shots/14119730-loading), created by [bingbing](https://dribbble.com/bingbing) as part of the [Nice100Team](https://dribbble.com/Nice100).